- Search The Registry

 Thanksgiving Magazine Cover, 1936

 (Saturday Evening Post)

-*Thanksgiving, 1777, and African American history is briefly addressed on this date.
+*Thanksgiving, 1777, and African American history are briefly addressed on this date.

 That year, the turning point of America’s Revolutionary War occurred with victory over the British at Saratoga.
-In response, the Continental Congress then delivered a decree for the 13 colonies to give thanks.
-Black slaves also took part in the celebration throughout the region, the tradition continued as a custom of rejoicing for the rain to break droughts for a plentiful harvest.
+The Continental Congress delivered a decree for the 13 colonies to give thanks.
+Black slaves also celebrated throughout the region; the tradition continued as a custom of rejoicing for the rain to break droughts for a plentiful harvest.

-In October 1863, months after signing the Emancipation Proclamation earlier in the year; President Abraham Lincoln signed a proclamation to officially celebrate the Thanksgiving holiday.
-Before the proclamation, Thanksgiving was also a period where slaves would often try to escape due to the ending of crop season; but with the new law, it morphed into a time where newly freed Blacks could come together.
+In October 1863, months after signing the Emancipation Proclamation earlier in the year, President Abraham Lincoln signed a proclamation to celebrate the Thanksgiving holiday officially.
+Before the proclamation, Thanksgiving was also a period where slaves would often try to escape due to the ending of crop season; however, the new law morphed into a time when newly freed Blacks could come together.

 Also, after deliverance from American slavery on November 30, 1876 (Thanksgiving), African Methodist Episcopalian cleric Reverend Benjamin Arnett preached to a predominantly black congregation with the following Bible-inspired words:…we call on all American citizens to love their country and look not on the sins of the past, but arming ourselves for the conflict of the future, girding ourselves in the habiliments of Righteousness, march forth with the courage of a Numidian lion and with the confidence of a Roman Gladiator, and meet the demands of the age, and satisfy the duties of the hour.”